 Winterhaven is a tiny town located in the state of California.
 With a population of 390 people and just one neighborhood, Winterhaven is the 807th largest community in California.
 There's nothing like the smell of a brand new house, and in Winterhaven, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Winterhaven, and putting down their money on brand new construction.
 Winterhaven’s real estate is, on average, some of the newest in the nation.
 Winterhaven does seem to be experiencing an influx of affluent people, because the median household income is .

-When you are in Winterhaven, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Winterhaven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Winterhaven is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Winterhaven is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Winterhaven who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Being a small town, Winterhaven does not have a public transit system used by locals to get to and from work.